oneops/oneops-training/includes/user-1-beginner-2-motivation.md

 And hence not competitive!

+Note:
+- explain bare metal means OS right on the hardware
+- normal VM still too static on its own, often just like hardware

 ## Cloud to the Rescue

 What do you mean by _Cloud_ though?

-Principles
+Principles:

-- Automated
+- Automated - Hands off! <!-- .element: class="fragment" -->
-- Instrumented
+- Instrumented - What's going on? <!-- .element: class="fragment" -->
-- Resilient
+- Resilient - Failure is planned for. <!-- .element: class="fragment" -->
-- Adaptive
+- Adaptive - Change is inevident. <!-- .element: class="fragment" -->
-- Secure
+- Secure - A must. <!-- .element: class="fragment" -->

 Note:
+- beyond the buzz around cloud
 - principles means you try to achieve it...